 - erectile dysfunction

-Although prostate cancer is a serious condition that requires medical treatment, the American Cancer Society report that most males with prostate cancer do not die from it.
+Although prostate cancer is a serious condition that requires medical treatment, the American Cancer Society report that

 It is important for people to seek treatment if they experience any of the symptoms listed above.